Badgerati/Pode/docs/Functions/Middleware.md

 ## Description

-The `middleware` function allows you to add Middleware scripts, that run prior to `route` logic.
+The `middleware` function allows you to add middleware scripts, that run prior to `route` logic.
 They allow you to do things like rate-limiting, access restriction, sessions, etc.

 Middleware in Pode allows you to observe and edit the request/response objects for a current web request - you can alter the response, add custom objects to the request for later use, or terminate the response without processing the `route` logic.